Sunday, November 10, 10 am – 11:30 am

 Traditionally, Buddhists celebrate the full moon by renewing our vows with the ancient Bodhisattva Full Moon Precept Ceremony.
-On Sunday, November 10, after two periods of zazen, we will celebrate the November full moon.
+On Sunday, November 10, after one period of zazen, Heather Iarusso will give a short talk about the full moon ceremony, and then we will celebrate the November full moon.
 This ceremony marks a public renewal of our commitment to the ethical practices known as the 16 Bodhisattva Precepts.
 These guiding principles for our daily conduct in the world are:

 - The Three Refuges (refuge in Buddha, the fully awakened and compassionate nature of mind; refuge in Dharma, the flawless truth of interdependence and selflessness; refuge in Sangha, the community of those who practise the Buddhadharma together).